Location: Sozopol, Bulgaria

 Room and Board Arrangements

+For those who prefer higher class accommodation, the BHFS recommends the following hotels in Sozopol: Hotel Casa del Mare and Hotel Fiesta.
 All participants who organize and pay extra for their own accommodation will receive a discount of 75 EUR (per week) off the admission fee.

-Sozopol offers variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cosy gourmet restaurants.
+Sozopol offers variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cozy gourmet restaurants.
 The average meal price (soup/salad, main dish and dessert) can cost between 6 to 12 USD.
 The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs) and will arrange discounts for the students.

 Bouzek, J. Studies of Greek Pottery in the Black Sea Area.
 Oxford, 2003.